 • Decide what time of day to take your pill.
-It is important to take it at the same time every day and in the order as directed on the blister pack.
+It is important to take it at the same time every day and in the order as directed on the blister.

-- Look at your Kaitlib Fe blister pack.
-The blister pack has four rows of 7 pills each, for a total of 28 pills.
-Find: - where on the pack to start taking your pills - \circ in what order to take the pills
+• Look at your Kaitlib Fe blister.
+The blister has four rows of 7 pills each, for a total of 28 pills.
+Find:

+- where on the pack to start taking your pills - in what order to take the pills